jsplumb/jsplumb/etc/api/browser-ui.api.md

     trigger(el: any, event: string, originalEvent: any, payload?: any, detail?: number): this;
 }

+// @public
+export function extend<T>(o1: T, o2: T, keys?: string[]): T;

+// Warning: (ae-internal-missing-underscore) The name "Extents" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export interface Extents {
+    // (undocumented)
+    xmax: number;
+    // (undocumented)
+    xmin: number;
+    // (undocumented)
+    ymax: number;
+    // (undocumented)
+    ymin: number;
+}

+// Warning: (ae-forgotten-export) The symbol "FaceValues" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
+export type Face = keyof typeof FaceValues;

+// @public
+export const FALSE = "false";

+// @public
+export function fastTrim(s: string): string;

+// Warning: (ae-internal-missing-underscore) The name "filterList" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function filterList(list: Array<any> | string, value: any, missingIsFalse?: boolean): boolean;

+// Warning: (ae-internal-missing-underscore) The name "filterNull" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function filterNull(obj: Record<string, any>): Record<string, any>;

+// Warning: (ae-internal-missing-underscore) The name "findAllWithFunction" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function findAllWithFunction<T>(a: ArrayLike<T>, predicate: (_a: T) => boolean): Array<number>;

+// @public (undocumented)
 export function findParent(el: jsPlumbDOMElement, selector: string, container: Element, matchOnElementAlso: boolean): jsPlumbDOMElement;

+// Warning: (ae-internal-missing-underscore) The name "findWithFunction" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function findWithFunction<T>(a: ArrayLike<T>, f: (_a: T) => boolean): number;

 // @public (undocumented)
+export const FIXED = "fixed";

+// @public
+export function fixPrecision(n: number, digits?: number): number;

+// Warning: (ae-incompatible-release-tags) The symbol "FlowchartConnector" is marked as @public, but its signature references "AbstractConnector" which is marked as @internal
+//
+// @public
+export class FlowchartConnector extends AbstractConnector {
+    constructor(connection: Connection, params: FlowchartConnectorOptions);
+    // (undocumented)
+    alwaysRespectStubs: boolean;
+    // Warning: (ae-incompatible-release-tags) The symbol "_compute" is marked as @public, but its signature references "PaintGeometry" which is marked as @internal
+    //
+    // (undocumented)
+    _compute(paintInfo: PaintGeometry, params: ConnectorComputeParams): void;
+    // (undocumented)
+    connection: Connection;
+    // (undocumented)
+    cornerRadius: number;
+    // (undocumented)
+    getDefaultStubs(): [number, number];
+    // (undocumented)
+    isLoopbackCurrently: boolean;
+    // (undocumented)
+    lastOrientation: any;
+    // (undocumented)
+    lastx: number;
+    // (undocumented)
+    lasty: number;
+    // (undocumented)
+    loopbackRadius: number;
+    // (undocumented)
+    midpoint: number;
+    // (undocumented)
+    transformGeometry(g: Geometry, dx: number, dy: number): Geometry;
+    // (undocumented)
+    static type: string;
+    // (undocumented)
+    type: string;
+}

+// @public (undocumented)
+export interface FlowchartConnectorOptions extends ConnectorOptions {
+    alwaysRespectStubs?: boolean;
+    cornerRadius?: number;
+    loopbackRadius?: number;
+    midpoint?: number;
+}

+// Warning: (ae-internal-missing-underscore) The name "forEach" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function forEach<T>(a: ArrayLike<T>, f: (_a: T) => any): void;

+// Warning: (ae-internal-missing-underscore) The name "fromArray" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function fromArray<T>(a: ArrayLike<T>): Array<T>;

+// @public
+export type FullAnchorSpec = {
+    type: AnchorId;
+    options: AnchorOptions;
+};

+// @public (undocumented)
+export type FullEndpointSpec = {
+    type: EndpointId;
+    options: EndpointParams;
+};

+// @public (undocumented)
+export type FullOverlaySpec = {
+    type: string;
+    options: OverlayOptions;
+};

+// Warning: (ae-internal-missing-underscore) The name "functionChain" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function functionChain(successValue: any, failValue: any, fns: Array<Array<any>>): any;

+// @public
+export interface Geometry {
+    // (undocumented)
+    source: any;
+    // (undocumented)
+    target: any;
+}

+// Warning: (ae-internal-missing-underscore) The name "getAllWithFunction" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function getAllWithFunction<T>(a: ArrayLike<T>, f: (_a: T) => boolean): Array<T>;

+// @public (undocumented)
 export function getClass(el: Element): string;

+// Warning: (ae-internal-missing-underscore) The name "getDefaultFace" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function getDefaultFace(a: LightweightContinuousAnchor): Face;

 // Warning: (ae-internal-missing-underscore) The name "getElementPosition" should be prefixed with an underscore because the declaration is marked as @internal
 //